Manoj Parab

-Tukaram Bharat "Manoj" Parab (born 18 August 1985) is an Indian politician, former geologist, and activist who serves as the party chief and president of the Revolutionary Goans Party (RGP), a non-governmental organization he founded in March 2017, which received recognition as a political party from the Election Commission of India in 2022.
+Tukaram Bharat "Manoj" Parab (born 18 August 1985) is an Indian former politician, businessman, activist, and geologist who served as the president of the Revolutionary Goans Party (RGP) from 2023 to 2026.
+He co-founded the non-governmental organization Revolutionary Goans (RG) in 2017, and it was recognized as a political party by the Election Commission of India in 2022.

-Prior to forming the NGO, Parab joined the Aam Aadmi Party as a member before the 2017 Goa Legislative Assembly election.
-He subsequently left to form the Revolutionary Goans on 3 March 2017, along with seven founding members, including Viresh Borkar and Vishwesh Naik, whom he had met during his involvement with the Aam Aadmi Party.
+Prior to forming the NGO, Parab joined the Aam Aadmi Party (AAP) as a member in February 2016, ahead of the 2017 Goa Legislative Assembly election.
+He subsequently left to form the Revolutionary Goans (RG) on 3 March 2017, along with seven founding members, including Viresh Borkar and Vishvesh Naik, whom he had met during his involvement with the Aam Aadmi Party.

+In May 2026, Parab resigned as president of the RGP and also stated that he was quitting active politics.

 Early life

-Manoj Parab, originally named Tukaram Bharat Parab, was born on 18 August 1985 in the village of Pirna, Goa.
-His father was a tabla craftsman and repairer, as well as a businessman.
-Parab completed his early education at a Catholic school before pursuing further studies.
+Tukaram Bharat Parab was born on 18 August 1985 in Pirna, Goa to Bharat and Chandralekha Parab.
+His father, Bharat, was a tabla craftsman and repairer, as well as a businessman.
+Parab was raised in Tivim, Goa.
+He completed his early education at a Catholic school before pursuing further studies.
 In 2008, he completed his Master of Science degree in Geology from Goa University.
+In the third year of his Bachelor of Science studies, Parab ranked first in Geology.

-Following his graduation, Parab joined various local mining companies such as Timblo, Salgaocrs, and Vedanta Resources.
-However, seeking improved remuneration, Parab decided to relocate away from Goa.
-Consequently, he found employment on offshore oil rigs located in Mumbai and Gujarat.
+Parab began his professional career in 2008 as a geologist, working for prominent mining companies such as Salgaoncar Mines, Sesa Goa Mines, and Fomento Mines.
+Seeking better financial opportunities, he later moved outside Goa and entered the offshore oil industry, taking positions in Mumbai and Gujarat.

+Parab spent three years working in Mumbai's offshore sector before transitioning into entrepreneurship.
+Alongside a business partner, he established a Vodafone Mini Store in Panjim.
+In 2013, he founded an independent water tank cleaning enterprise, which he continues to manage.

 Political career

-2022 Goa Legislative Assembly election
+Entry into politics: 2022 Goa Legislative Assembly election

-On 14 January 2022, the Revolutionary Goans Party officially announced Parab as their designated candidate for the position of Chief Minister in the 2022 Goa Legislative Assembly election.
-He contested the election from two constituencies, Valpoi and Tivim.
-While he had a significant vote share, Parab did not win in either constituency.
+In January 2022, Parab was announced as the Revolutionary Goans Party (RGP)'s chief ministerial candidate for the 2022 Goa Legislative Assembly election.
+He contested from two constituencies, Valpoi and Tivim.
+Parab said he chose Tivim because it was where he had grown up and because of his concerns about the Bharatiya Janata Party (BJP), whose actions he said were "destroying Goa".